 The Alpine Ontario U19 High-Performance Program is designed to bring together the best U19 racers in Ontario for conditioning, training and racing.
 The intention is to enhance the Ontario regional, club or academy programs by offering unique and strategic Alpine Ontario opportunities.
 The program is intended for athletes interested in pursuing high-performance ski racing and requires a commitment to the physical conditioning program, and the overall program in general, on and off the ski hill.

-• Prepare Ontario skiers with the broad range of skills needed to succeed on the Ontario Ski Team, the NCAA, and the Canadian Alpine Ski Team.
+• Prepare U19 Ontario skiers with the broad range of skills needed to succeed on the Ontario Ski Team, the NCAA, and the Canadian Alpine Ski Team.

 • Provide support and resources to athletes, regional teams and clubs to create a ski racing culture of fun, physical fitness and performance.